Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Arizona State University

-ASU requires all drone operations on university property to be pre-approved by Environmental Health & Safety.
-Both recreational and commercial flights require authorization before operations begin.
+ASU requires all drone operations on university property to be pre-approved by Environmental Health & Safety (EHS).
+Both recreational and commercial flights require authorization before launch.

 Restrictions: No unauthorized flights on campus.
-All operations must avoid buildings, crowds, and parking structures.
-Pre-approval required for all flights, regardless of purpose.
+All flights must avoid buildings, crowds, and parking structures.
+EHS pre-approval mandatory.

 University of Arizona

-UA requires drone operations on campus to be approved by Risk Management Services.
-University operates a UAS research program through the College of Engineering.
+UA drone operations require approval from Risk Management Services.
+The university operates a UAS program through the College of Engineering for research purposes.

 Restrictions: All UAS flights on campus property require prior written approval from Risk Management Services.
-No flights permitted during sporting events or other university functions.
+No flights permitted during sporting events.
+Stadium TFR applies during Wildcat football games.

 YesRisk Management Services